digital-dream-labs/vector-web-setup/README.md

 rejected for various reasons.

 Any submitted pull request should pass the test suite run with `npm test` and will hopefully have additional tests as needed.
+It should also include a friendly entry in `CHANGLOG.md` describing the change/enhancement/fix.

 And as always the project can be forked permanantly if you want to make significant changes without our permission!